elebow/efictopub/docs/fetchers.md

 * `title` (required) – story title

-## `ffnet`
+### `royalroad`

-Target is a story on fanfiction.net.
+Target is a story on Royal Road.
 The fetcher fetches all chapters.

-## `ao3`

-Target is a story on archiveofourown.org.
-The fetcher fetches all chapters.

-## `wordpress`

-Target is the first entry of a story on a WordPress blog.
-The fetcher fetches sequential entries until the URL matches the specified regex or it reaches the most recent entry.

 ##### Fetcher options

 * `title` (required) – story title
 * `last_chapter_pattern` – regex describing the URL of the final chapter of the story

-## `spacebattles`
+### `spacebattles`

-Target is a thread on spacebattles.com.
-The fetcher fetches posts in the specified threadmark categories—by default, just "threadmarks".
+Target is a thread on SpaceBattles Forums The fetcher fetches posts in the specified threadmark categories—by default, just "threadmarks".

+### `wordpress`

+Target is the first entry of a story on a WordPress blog.
+The fetcher fetches sequential entries until the URL matches the specified regex or it reaches the most recent entry.

 ##### Fetcher options